emrichmp/myBPI/README.md

     ...
 All these components are function components and can be referred to as presentational components.
 They take data passed in as props and can be re-used for different data passed into it.

 ## Process
-I will try my best to explain how I went about the process of breaking this down and addressed the problems I faced.
+Here I'll explain how I broke down the project into parts, the problems I faced and what I would do differently.
 ### Breakdown
 I broke down this project into these parts...
 * Header